-- 1) The compressive strength shall be determined in accordance with the principles of BS EN 12390 part 3, with the following exceptions or options: - a) Test specimens may be prepared at the time of placement by casting within a test mould, or recovered from site after placement by the extraction of cores from the reinstatement. - b) Specimen shape and dimensions shall be in accordance with BS EN 12390 part 1 with the addition that specimens may also be manufactured with an aspect ratio of 1.
+- The compressive strength shall be determined in accordance with the principles of BS EN 12390 part 3, with the following exceptions or options: - a) Test specimens may be prepared at the time of placement by casting within a test mould, or recovered from site after placement by the extraction of cores from the reinstatement. - b) Specimen shape and dimensions shall be in accordance with BS EN 12390 part 1 with the addition that specimens may also be manufactured with an aspect ratio of 1.
 Flowable SMR moulds may be manufactured from cellular foam (preferably polystyrene) and include a cellular foam lid.
-The samples shall not be compacted, except for minimal tamping to allow the mould to be filled without leaving excessive areas of voids. - c) Core test specimen top and bottom surfaces may be grouted to ensure flat, parallel loading surfaces.
+The samples shall not be compacted, except for minimal tamping to allow the mould to be filled without leaving excessive areas of voids.

-- d) Following preparation or recovery, the test samples shall be stored upright at either 20°C or 40°C, depending on the nature of the material, and tested in compression at 28 days after placement of the material on site. - 2) Experience suggests that results obtained from 150 mm test cubes in moulds with cellular foam lids, stored at ambient temperature, are most representative of in-ground conditions. - 3) FCRs and FSMRs shall not normally be tamped or compacted. - 4) FCRs and FSMRs of density less than 1000 kg/m3 may not displace standing water.
+- c) Core test specimen top and bottom surfaces may be grouted to ensure flat, parallel loading surfaces. - d) Following preparation or recovery, the test samples shall be stored upright at either 20°C or 40°C, depending on the nature of the material, and tested in compression at 28 days after placement of the material on site. - Experience suggests that results obtained from 150 mm test cubes in moulds with cellular foam lids, stored at ambient temperature, are most representative of in-ground conditions. - 3) FCRs and FSMRs shall not normally be tamped or compacted. - 4) FCRs and FSMRs of density less than 1000 kg/m3 may not displace standing water.
 In excavations containing water, the minimum recommended density for foam concretes is 1050 kg/m3.
 FCRs may flow into, and block, damaged drainage or ducting within, or adjacent to, the excavation.
-Where required, plastic sheeting etc. may provide adequate protection during pouring and curing. - 5) FCRs and FSMRs are unlikely to provide significant load bearing capacity for several hours after placement, depending on the ambient temperature.
-During this time, unguarded reinstatements may be a hazard to children and animals etc and should be protected.
+Where this is found the Undertaker shall inform the authority immediately so the appropriate action can be taken. - 5) FCRs and FSMRs are unlikely to provide significant load bearing capacity for several hours after placement, depending on the ambient temperature.
+During this time, unguarded reinstatements may be a hazard to children and animals etc. and should be protected.

-A9.3.4 Particular Requirements for NFSMRs and HBMs to BS EN 14227 1a) NFSMRs
+A9.3.4 Particular Requirements for NFSMRs BS EN 14227

+1 NFSMRs